umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 This is how you can grant these permission:

-- Working in your repository on GitHub, click on Settings in the top right
+- Working in your repository on `GitHub`, click on `Settings` in the top right
-- In the left sidebar, click on "Actions" and then on "General"
+- In the left sidebar, click on `Actions` and then on `General`
-- Scroll down to the "Workflow permissions" sections
+- Scroll down to the `Workflow permissions` sections
-- Select the "Read and write permissions"
+- Select the `Read and write permissions`
 - Click save

 <figure><img src="../../../../.gitbook/assets/github-workflow-permissions.png" alt=""><figcaption><p>GitHub Workflow permissions</p></figcaption></figure>